Frequently Asked Qs

 Q: Is CVCU a Christian university?

-A: Yes, Chula Vista Christian University is a nondenominational Christian university.
+A: Yes, Chula Vista Christian is a nondenominational Christian organization.
 Our degree programs are all embedded with an academic approach that examines each subject area through the lens of a biblical worldview.
 Our faculty are Bible-believing Christians who serve in the local church.
 They are carefully selected not only for their academic abilities but also for their capabilities as mentors, coaches, and role models.

 Q: Will I have to serve in the community if I go to CVCU?